trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

-This is so that we can make sure that they can submit a patch (if they can't we teach them at this stage) and also so that we have some experience how they interact over email.
+This is so that we can make sure that they can submit a patch (if they can't we teach them at this stage) and also so that we have some experience with how they interact over email.
 We communicate with them very frequently before they are accepted, and try to get them involved in our community.
 As was discussed in the previous questions, if we find that the students cannot do these fundamental things, then they will not be accepted to the program.

-During the program, they need to blog once a week and are encouraged to become active members of our community.
+During the program, they need to blog once a week about their progress and are encouraged to become active members of our community.
 The mentors may also choose to have a meeting with the students regularly to monitor their progress.
 We will leave this up to the mentor and the student to schedule, because